derevotree/training_programs/README.md

 # training_programs
-programs that I wrote while studying
+Scripts and other code that I wrote while studying

-В этом модуле находится всё то, что я написал во время обучения и посчитал интересным сюда выложить

-Не судите строго :)